 The 2017 Regulations provide that when applying Simplified Due Diligence, the firm should “continue to comply with the [standard customer due diligence] requirements but it may adjust the extent, timing or type of the measures it undertakes . . . to reflect its determination” that the situation is low risk.
 The firm must also carry out sufficient monitoring to detect unusual or suspicious transactions.2

-- cases identified as high-risk by the firm or its supervisory authority;
+- cases identified as high-risk by the firm through its risk assessment, or from information provided by the firm’s supervisory authority;

 - business relationships with Politically Exposed Persons or their family members or known close associates;

 - cases in which a customer has provided false or stolen identification documents or information;